Colt Python: Law enforcement

 The Python immediately made inroads into the law enforcement market when introduced, with the 6-inch barrel being popular with uniformed officers and the 4-inch barrel considered optimal for plainclothes use.
 The Colorado State Patrol issued 4-inch blue Pythons until their switch to the S&W .40 caliber autoloader.
 Georgia State Patrol issued Pythons in the 1980s until their transition to Glock semiautomatic pistols in the 1990s.
 Florida Highway Patrol issued Pythons to their officers in the 1980s until their transition to the Beretta 92FS in the late 1980s.
 Python has since fallen out of common use, along with all revolvers, due to changing law enforcement needs that favor semi-automatic pistols.
 When law-enforcement agencies realized that the 9mm semi-automatic pistols fire a round with similar characteristics to the .38 Special with higher capacity, they began a migration to these, and other, semi-automatic pistol cartridges.
 The move away from the Python is also being driven by the increasing number of law enforcement agencies which require officers to carry department-issue weapons (as a way to reduce liability).

 Crime

 A Python, loaded with semiwadcutter bullets, was used to murder Irish crime reporter Veronica Guerin in 1996, an act which resulted in the creation of the Criminal Assets Bureau.

 Media

 The Colt Python was prominently featured in AMC's The Walking Dead (2010–2022), carried by protagonist Rick Grimes throughout nine of the series' 11-seasons.
 The popularity of the show contributed to increased market demand, which played a role in Colt's decision to reintroduce the model in 2020.
-The Python has also been featured in numerous films, television series, video games, and literature, including Dirty Harry (1971), Magnum Force (1973), The Walking Dead comic series, Resident Evil video game series, Fight Club (1999), American Gangster (2007), John Wick (2014), and television series such as Starsky and Hutch, The X-Files, Hawaii Five-O, and Burn Notice.
+The Python has also been featured in numerous films, television series, video games, and literature, including The Walking Dead, Resident Evil, Half-Life, Dirty Harry (1971), Magnum Force (1973), Fight Club (1999), American Gangster (2007), John Wick (2014), and television series such as Starsky and Hutch, The X-Files, Hawaii Five-O, and Burn Notice.